 You'll be taken to a recovery room for one to two hours.
-You'll then be moved to your hospital room, where you'll likely stay for a couple of days.
+Some people can go home the same day, while others may need to stay a day or two in the hospital.
 Medications prescribed by your doctor should help control pain.

 Do your exercises regularly, as instructed.
 For the best recovery, follow all of your care team's instructions concerning wound care, diet and exercise.